afborchert/modula-sparc/README.md

 This compiler was cross-developed from our m68k-based compiler for the SPARC architecture running Solaris.
 These sources are the latest release we developed for the SPARCv8 architecture running Solaris.
-They still work under Solaris 10 but we have never tested them under Solaris 11.
+The compiler and the library still work under Solaris 10 but unfortunately not under Solaris 11 due to changes of the system call interface.

 ## License